kekse1/count.php/README.md

 used by the `get_param()`.. both functions stayed: they internally use `secure()`, but the `secure_host()` additionally does a `strtolower()`.

-So here you gotta know which characters you can pass, while the maximum length is 255 characters, btw.
+So here you gotta know which characters you can pass, while the maximum length is 224 characters (by default), btw.
-(as good as I remember here - please feel free to look in the code for yourself):

 * `a-z`
 * `A-Z`